 Properties acquired by banks in this manner are typically sold at fair market value.
 No discount applies because the court process and other associated risk burdens to the buyer are eliminated.

 A further category of foreclosure sale that fall into a category similar to an order absolute sale are sales by government mortgage insurance agencies like CMHC and Genworth and AIG.
 These will take possession of the property under foreclosure from the petitioning financial institution when it becomes apparent that a deficiency will be incurred and the originally borrower has a mortgage insurance policy in place.
 The government agency will pay the borrowers debt to the financial institution, take possession of the property, and market the property conventionally.
 No discount applies in these instances to the buyer.
-In fact, Realtors in charge of marketing these properties on behalf of mortgage insurance agency are prohibited from making any reference to a foreclosure process, or distress sale, or to even mention the name of the mortgage insurer anywhere in the listing data, in order to avoid the impression that the property can be had below market value.
+In fact, Realtors in charge of marketing these properties on behalf of mortgage insurance agencies are prohibited from making any reference to a foreclosure process, or distress sale, or to even mention the name of the mortgage insurer anywhere in the listing data, in order to avoid the impression that the property can be had below market value.
 The only exception to this will be a reference in the title document.

 Buying foreclosure properties can be a stressful proposition that may not resolve in a discounted price.
 Up front costs for property inspections, financing applications, appraisal fees, and other costs can be lost if a competing buyer steps forward, and the property may not be in the original condition on the possession date.
-The pressure, risk, and time involved discourages many from going through this process, especially for fist time buyers.
+The pressure, risk, and time involved discourages many from going through this process, especially fist time buyers.